emanuelesguerzo/bar-manager-bo/README.md

-# Bar Manager (Back Office)
+# Bar Manager Backend

-Bar Manager BO is a web-based application for bar inventory and operations management.
-It provides a back-office interface to manage products (inventory items like beverages and ingredients), suppliers, menu items (referred to as “sellables”), and orders, helping bar managers track stock levels and streamline inventory control.
-The system is built with Laravel (PHP framework) and offers features such as low-stock alerts, recipe management for drinks, and automatic stock deduction when drinks are sold.
-In essence, Bar Manager BO facilitates efficient bar management by combining inventory tracking with menu (recipe) management and order logging.
+Bar Manager BO is a web-based application for managing bar inventory and operations.
+It allows staff to manage products (like beverages and ingredients), suppliers, menu items (referred to as “sellables”), and orders from an admin panel.

-***
+This backend is designed to work in tandem with the companion frontend project [bar-manager-fo](https://github.com/emanuelesguerzo/bar-manager-fo), which acts as the customer-facing digital menu.
+Orders placed through the frontend are received and processed here, with automatic stock deduction based on the defined ingredients.

+## Overview

+This project provides the backend logic and data management for the Bar Manager platform.
+It handles inventory tracking, recipe management, order processing, and API communication with the frontend.
+Sellable items are linked to real inventory products through recipes, allowing the system to deduct stock quantities automatically whenever an order is placed.

+The Bar Manager Backend exposes RESTful API endpoints that the Bar Manager Frontend [bar-manager-fo](https://github.com/emanuelesguerzo/bar-manager-fo) consumes to retrieve product data and submit customer orders.
+This setup ensures that real-time inventory updates are always in sync with customer activity at the bar.

+---

 ### Key Features